 In this sentence, the hidden four-letter word is mend, which is made up of the last letter of the word film and the first three letters of the word ended.
-So the pair of words that contains the hidden word is film ended.
+So the pair of words that contains the hidden word is film ended, and this has been marked on your answer sheet.